ralphmoran/gulp_init/README.md

-# gulp-practices
+# Gulp practices
-My Gulp practices.
-Beginner level
+All in one: watch, concat, minify